intuit/apollo-mock-http/README.md

   },

   /* [Optional]
-  By default, the mockLink that gets injected into your links chain is an instance of MockLink
+  By default, the mock link gets injected directly into the chain of links which is provided.

   In case, your links follow some structure like
     {linkName: 'L1', linkObj: new ApolloLink()}

-  In case, your links are more direct `createCustomLinkObj: (generatedMockLink) => generatedMockLink`

   you can use this function to generate object containing mock link */
   createCustomLinkObj: (generatedMockLink) => {